 5. Identifying issues

 Julia does not excel at identifying issues, especially if compared to Python.
-It is unable to debug tools; however, more tools are expected to be developed.
+It cannot debug tools; however, more tools are expected to be developed.
 Julia is behind in identifying performance issues.
-The possibility of the unsafe interface to native APIs is also high in Julia.
+The possibility of an unsafe interface to native APIs is also high in Julia.

 6. Compiled and Interpreted

-Julia is a compiled language and it isn’t interpreted.
-It is compiled by LLVM and hence shows problems such as recompiling the code most times on starting up.
+Julia is a compiled language, and it isn’t interpreted.
+LLVM compiles it and hence shows problems such as recompiling the code most times on starting up.
 Python is an interpreted language and doesn’t need compilation at all.

 7. Versatility

-Python has easy readability and a code friendly syntax, in turn, its versatility makes it easier for programmers to perform different activities at the same time.
+Python has easy readability and a code-friendly syntax; its versatility makes it easier for programmers to perform different activities simultaneously.
 Its rich libraries and frameworks also facilitate coding and hence save development time.

 8. Parallelism

-Both languages, Python and Julia are capable of running operations in parallel.
-Python’s methods, however, require serialization and deserialization of data for parallelizing between threads whereas Julia’s parallelization is much more refined.
-Julis also boasts of less top-heavy parallelization syntax as compared to Python, in turn reducing the threshold to its use.
+Both languages, Python and Julia, can run operations in parallel.
+Python’s methods, however, require serialization and deserialization of data for parallelizing between threads, whereas Julia’s parallelization is much more refined.
+Julis also boasts of less top-heavy parallelization syntax than Python, reducing the threshold to its use.

 Conclusion

 With multiple advantages and features in its kitty, Julia’s recent popularity is well explained.
 However, it is still a relatively immature programming language, especially if compared to Python.
-The fact that Python is older to Julia works to its advantage, especially because of the massive and active community Python has built over time.
-That said, areas like code conversion and speed, are much easier and better in Julia as compared to Python.
+The fact that Python is older than Julia works to its advantage, mainly because of the massive and active community Python has built over time.
+That said, code conversion and speed are much more accessible and better in Julia than in Python.
 However, Python is speeding up with time.

-Julia has come out as a superior; top-tier language, however, has a long way to go especially for mass consumption.
-Python will continue to be the top choice of language for students, universities and in turn job requirements and industry adaptation.
-Python is undoubtedly the better choice for Machine Learning and Data Sciences based projects, similarly, Julia is the way to go if your project is heavy on maths.
+However, Julia has become superior; top-tier language has a long way to go, especially for mass consumption.
+Python will continue to be the top choice of language for students, universities, and, in turn, job requirements and industry adaptation.
+Python is undoubtedly the better choice for Machine Learning and Data Science based projects.
+Similarly, Julia is the way to go if your project is heavy on maths.